Ari Kuncoro

 Ari Kuncoro (born 28 January 1962) is an Indonesian banker, economist, author and university administrator, and the current rector of the University of Indonesia.
 He took office on 4 December 2019, succeeding Muhammad Anis.
 Before becoming the rector of the University of Indonesia (UI), Ari taught at the Faculty of Economics and Business, becoming the faculty's dean from 2013 until 2019.
-Ari also held the office of chief commissioner of the Bank Negara Indonesia since 2017 and continued to held the office after his election as rector.
+Ari also held the office of chief commissioner of the Bank Negara Indonesia since 2017 and continued to hold the office after he was elected rector.
 Ari ended his term as chief commissioner in February 2020 and assumed the office of deputy chief commissioner of the Bank Rakyat Indonesia (BRI) in the same year.
-His new post sparked protests from the university's internal, who demanded him to resign from his position in BRI as it violated the university statute.
+His new post sparked protests from the university's internal, who demanded he resign from his position in BRI as it violated the university statute.
 In response to this, the government removed the limitations from the university statute in a controversial amendment, but Ari later resigned from his position in BRI in July 2021.

 Early life and education

 Ari was born on 28 January 1962 in Jakarta.
 Ari studied at the Faculty of Economics (now renamed to the Faculty of Economics and Business) of the University of Indonesia and graduated with a bachelor's degree in economics in 1986, with a thesis titled "Prospect of Deficit Financing in Indonesia: A Simulation Study Using Macro Econometric Model".
 He then continued his post-graduate studies at the University of Minnesota, focusing on development studies.
-He earned a Master of Arts degree from the university in 1990 and later obtained a Ph.D. degree from the Brown University in 1994.
+He earned a Master of Arts degree from the university in 1990 and later obtained a Ph.D. degree from Brown University in 1994.

 Academic career

 In the Faculty of Economics

-Upon obtaining his doctorate from the Brown University, Ari returned to Indonesia and joined the Faculty of Economics of the University of Indonesia as a researcher at the Institute of Economic and Community Research, the faculty's think tank.
+Upon obtaining his doctorate from Brown University, Ari returned to Indonesia and joined the Faculty of Economics of the University of Indonesia as a researcher at the Institute of Economic and Community Research, the faculty's think tank.
 He later became the faculty's secretary in 1996 and the faculty's assistant dean for academic affairs in 1998.
-He was later promoted to the post of vice dean, the second highest office in the faculty.
+He was later promoted to the post of vice-dean, the second highest office in the faculty.